lanl/ssys/RECASTING.md

 ```

 The dynamics are identical since the ε terms cancel.

+**Important**: ε-splitting is an **optional post-processing convention** for ensuring both α and β coefficients are strictly positive.
+It is *not* part of Savageau & Voit's original theorem, which proves recasting to S-system form (allowing zero coefficients).
+The `ssys` tool uses ε-splitting only in `--mode canonical`.

+**Numerical considerations**: While analytically benign (the ε terms cancel exactly), ε-splitting can introduce numerical artifacts:
+- Very small ε may cause precision issues
+- Moderately sized ε changes the apparent rate constants
+- In stiff systems, ε-splitting may affect step-size selection

+For most purposes, `--mode simplified` (default) produces equivalent results without these concerns.

 **Test models using ε-splitting**:
 | Model | Reason for Splitting |